raiden-02/CyberRunner/ASSETS.md

 ## Not shipped

-Earlier unverifiable glTF weapons, cubemap PNGs, and `.wav` / requested `.ogg` files were removed.
-They were not needed for gameplay.
-Weapon IDs, damage, fire rate, ammo, and network behavior did not change.
+No third-party weapon models, skybox images, or audio files live in `client/public`.
+Weapon IDs, damage, fire rate, ammo, and network behavior come from code, not those assets.